HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 ) }}

 {# TODO(authors): Add your interpretation of these results.
 What do you hope readers will get out of it?
 If there's not much to say, would anyone miss it if it was dropped?
 Also, please clarify the redundancy of outgoing and external for a non-SEO like myself :) #}
-The median home page is linking to external sites 7 times on desktop and 6 times on mobile.
+The median page is linking to external sites 7 times on desktop and 6 times on mobile.

 {{ figure_markup(
   image="seo-outgoing-links-external.png",
   caption="Distribution of the number of outgoing expernal links per page.", description="Bar chart showing the number of external outgoing links per percentile (10, 25, 50, 75, and 90).
-The median home page is linking to external sites 7 times on desktop and 6 times on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=391564643&format=interactive", sheets_gid="775602646", sql_file="pages_wpt_bodies_by_device_and_percentile.sql"
+The median page is linking to external sites 7 times on desktop and 6 times on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=391564643&format=interactive", sheets_gid="775602646", sql_file="pages_wpt_bodies_by_device_and_percentile.sql"